Skip to Content

 The Mailed Care Package

 When mailing cookies, choose hearty, thick cookies over thin, brittle cookies.
-This will increase the chances that cookies will arrive to their destination mostly whole.
+This is the best way to increase the chances that cookies will arrive to their destination mostly whole.
+Cookies such as sugar cookies, chocolate chip cookies, and oatmeal cookies are great options for mailing.

-Wrap cookies in wax paper or plastic bags by stacking them on top of each other and sealing tightly.
+Wrap cookies in wax or parchment paper or plastic bags by stacking them on top of each other and sealing tightly with twist ties or bakers twine.
 This tube-like effect will keep them from moving too much and sitting stably in their box.

 Be sure to label those cookies clearly so that your recipients know what is in each bag.